Oral Hygiene is the practice of keeping the mouth clean.

 A dry mouth represents the ideal home for odor causing bacteria which flourish in this type of environment.
 Saliva normally keeps the mouth moist.
 Additionally, saliva helps wash away the food particles bacteria feed on and dissolves odorous volatile sulfur compounds.
 Actions which dry the mouth or reduce saliva flow can increase bad breath odor.
 These include:

-* The use of prescription medications including antihistamines and decongestants
+* The use of prescription medications including antihistamines

 * Excessive talking